elmomoilanen/prime-factorization/README.md

 ## Use ##

-Use the library to factorization as follows
+Use the library as follows

 ```rust
 use prime_factorization::Factorization;